Francisco Balagtas

-Balagtas adopted the legal surname, Baltasar, as part of the edict issued by Governor-General Narciso Claveria y Zaldua in 1849, that mandated the native population to adopt Standard Spanish surnames.
-Which was commonly misspelled as Baltazar and sometimes misinterpreted as his pen name.
-The Philippines has released currency honoring Kiko Balagtas on the 10 centavo coin.
+Balagtas adopted the legal surname Baltazar in fulfillment of the edict issued by Governor-General Narciso Claveria y Zaldua in 1849 that mandated the native population to adopt standard surnames.
+The name is commonly misspelled as Baltasar and sometimes misinterpreted as his pen name.

 Early life

-Francisco Balagtas was born in Barrio Panginay, Bigaa, Bulacan as the youngest of the four children of Juan Balagtas, a blacksmith, and Juana de la Cruz.
+Francisco Balagtas was born in Barrio Panginay, Bigaa, Bulacan, as the youngest of the four children of Juan Balagtas, a blacksmith, and Juana de la Cruz.
 He studied in a parochial school in Bigaa and later in Manila.
-During his childhood years.
-Francisco later worked as a houseboy in Tondo, Manila.
+He later worked as a houseboy in Pondi, Manila.